 As we continue east, you’ll come across the beautiful Canyon, a very difficult name to pronounce, but this Canyon was believed to be formed at the end of the last ice age.
 And I think it’s definitely worth a visit.

-This glacier is what’s called an outlet or tong glacier of the much larger bot no you go glacier which is said to be Europe’s largest ice cave.
+This glacier is what’s called an outlet or tong glacier of the much larger bot glacier which is said to be Europe’s largest ice cave.

 It’s quite a surreal experience getting to see the glacier up close and it’s a place where you can really see the impact of global warming as many of the glaciers are unfortunately shrinking. at least one has completely disappeared, Highlighting the importance of us all contributing to the fight against global warming.